gem/oq-engine/doc/adv-manual/developing.rst

  $ oq run demos/hazard/AreaSourceClassicalPSHA/job.ini

-You should notice that I used here the command `oq run` while the engine manual recommend the usage of `oq engine --run`.
+You should notice that we used here the command `oq run` while the engine manual recommend the usage of `oq engine --run`.
 There is no contradiction.
 The command `oq engine --run` is meant for production usage, it will work with the WebUI and store the logs of the calculation in the engine database.
-But here you are doing development, so the recommended command is `oq run` which will not interact with the database, will be easier to debug and accept the essential flag ``--pdb``, which will start the python debugger should the calculation fail.
-Since during development is normal to have errors and problems in the calculation this ability is invaluable.
+But here we are doing development, so the recommended command is `oq run` which will not interact with the database, will be easier to debug and accept the essential flag ``--pdb``, which will start the python debugger should the calculation fail.
+Since during development is normal to have errors and problems in the calculation, so this ability is invaluable.

 Then, if you want to understand what happened during the calculation you should generate the associated .rst report, which can be seen with